donovanh/eratosthenes-primes/README.md

 ## Performance considerations

-This is a fun demo and should be fast enough for most usage, except perhaps exploring very large prime numbers.
+This is a fun demo and there are many [faster approaches](https://observablehq.com/@mourner/fast-prime-generator).

-While this is based on a fast algorithm, it gets noticeably slower beyond about 500,000 and gets exponentially slower for higher numbers.
+While this is pretty fast for light use, it gets noticeably slower beyond a target of 500,000 and gets exponentially slower for higher numbers.

 ## MIT License